MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-javascript-mssql-quickstart.md

 Passwordless connections offer a more secure mechanism for accessing Azure resources.
 The following high-level steps are used to connect to Azure SQL Database using passwordless connections in this article:

 * Prepare your environment for password-free authentication.
-    * For a local environment: Your personal identity from the IDE is used.
+    * For a local environment: Your personal identity is used.
+This identity can be pulled from an IDE, CLI, or other local development tools.
     * For a cloud environment: A [managed identity](/azure/azure-sql/database/authentication-azure-ad-user-assigned-managed-identity) is used.
 * Authenticate in the environment using the `DefaultAzureCredential` from the Azure Identity library to obtain a verified credential.
 * Use the verified credential to create Azure SDK client objects for resource access.